fortrabbit/blog/hosting-performance-hosting-convenience.md

 ---

-title: "Performance / convenience"
+title: Performance / convenience
 author: fl
-excerpt: "What's more important in hosting?
-Performance or convenience?"
+excerpt: What's more important in hosting?
+Performance or convenience?
 created: 2013-07-10
+published: true
+tags:
+  - opinion
 ---

 One of the greatest challenges our PHP PaaS startup is facing is not a technical one: We need to change the way people think about hosting.
 Today there is still too much attention on the performance / price ratio.
 Think different.